joshmarinacci/rust-embedded-gui/readme.md

 * add list view with selection using
 - [x] add inner padding just to panels
 - [x] add gap to vbox and hbox
-- [ ] be able to center align vbox and hbox elements. needs state for layout on vbox and hbox.
+- [x] be able to center align vbox and hbox elements. needs state for layout on vbox and hbox.
   - [x] add debug to these too.
   - [x] maybe a common panel layout state?
   - [x] gap, contents valign & halign,
-- [ ] grid layout centers it's contents within itself. update debug to show that.
+- [x] grid layout centers it's contents within itself. update debug to show that.

+In case of tabs the child panel gets it's size from the parent, but it needs to know it's own size during layout, so how can it find out this information? passed from the parent during the layout phase?